Opera (Antwerp premetro station)

 Opera is a station in the Antwerp premetro network, lying under the Leien near the Teniersplaats in the city centre.
-The station was opened on March 25, 1975, at the initial opening of the Antwerp premetro network.
-The station was temporarily closed in 2016 in order to undergo a full renovation and expansion and reopened in its current form on December 8, 2019.
+The station was opened on 25 March 1975 along with the initial opening of the Antwerp premetro network.
+The station was temporarily closed in 2016 in order to undergo a full renovation and expansion and reopened in its current form on 8 December 2019.
 The station lies in the immediate proximity of the Antwerp opera building and is a part of the central east-west premetro axis.
 It is served by the tram routes 3, 5, 9, 10 and 15.

 Location

 Opera station lies in the center of Antwerp under the crossing of the Leien and the Keyserlei-Meir axis (called the Teniersplaats).
 To the north of the station lie the Antwerp opera, the Antwerp atheneum and the Rooseveltplaats bus station, where most city buses as well as tram routes 1, 11 and 24 halt.
 To the west, the station gives out onto the Leysstraat and the Meir, the main shopping street in Antwerp.
 To the east lies the Keyserlei, also counting numerous stores, restaurants and the UGC cinema, which runs toward Antwerp Central Station.